tc39/notes/es7/2016-05/may-24.md

 YK: PTC is targets at making a power-user pattern more ergonomic, and it actually makes it slower is a serious concern.

-FST: Implementers have been able to bridge Class performance gap with transpilers etc, but we cannot do this with PTC.
+EFT: Implementers have been able to bridge Class performance gap with transpilers etc, but we cannot do this with PTC.

 DE: To continue the point of limited features to revisit, those couple of things may.
 We don't consider S4 until feedback from 2 impls, we shouldn't worry about features going in and being removed, we need to get S4 ratification from implementations.